Nonso30/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that executes a file
 a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. a script for granting acess to users
-Acsript that grant others permission
+A script that grant others permission